SnailBones/forage-abq/public/assets/ResponsibleForaging.md

 Albuquerque exists on the unceded land of the Tiwa-speaking Pueblo people, specifically the Sandia and Isleta Pueblos.

 The uses of plants are indigenous knowledge.
-Whether the Pueblo people who continue to steward the Rio Grande valley and harvest [amaranth](/plant/amaranthus), [quelites](/plant/chenopodium), and [verdolagas](plant/portulaca), the Bedouin of the Sinai and Palestine for their use of [samara ratha](plant/sisybrium), or numerous east Asian cultures for [kochia](/plant/bassia), we are grateful for their knowledge and stewardship.
+Whether the Pueblo people who continue to steward the Rio Grande valley and harvest [amaranth](/plant/amaranthus), [quelites](/plant/chenopodium), and [verdolagas](plant/portulaca), the Bedouin of the Sinai and Palestine for their use of [khardal barri](plant/sisybrium), or numerous east Asian cultures for [kochia](/plant/bassia), we are grateful for their knowledge and stewardship.

 ## Responsible Foraging